johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `time-fold'.
 These are explained below in the date accessors section.

  * `calendar` is a symbol representing the calendar in use.
-The only required calendar is 'iso', corresponding to the Gregorian calendar except that the year before the year 1 C.E. is numbered 0.
+The only required calendar is `iso`, corresponding to the Gregorian calendar except that the year before the year 1 C.E. is numbered 0.
  * `era` is an exact integer representing the era.
 In the ISO calendar, only era 0 exists.
 In the Gregorian calendar, the B.C.E. era is numbered